-Join James Williamson for an in-depth discussion in this video Basic selector types, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Basic selector types, part of Learning CSS.

 - Now that we know a little bit more about CSS syntax,…I want to take a moment to focus on selectors…in a bit more detail.…Remember, selectors allow us to tell the browser…which elements on the page we want to style.…In some cases, you're going to want to apply styles broadly,…to a number of elements all across your site.…In other situations, you're going to want to target…a smaller number of elements, or even a single element.…Understanding how selectors work…will allow you to do just that.…The first selector I want to start with…is the most basic: the Element Selector.…